 Questions regarding this report can be directed to Nicole Twing at Nicole.firstname.lastname@example.org or 307-777-8275.

 For a list of Fact Sheets regarding Common Contaminants found in groundwater, please click here.

-An advisory group consisting of an Executive Committee and three (3) working groups have been established to facilitate and oversee the development of plans and schedules, to implement preferred options that address the overall objective, and to investigate the cause of impacts to private wells in the study area.
+An advisory group consisting of an Executive Committee and three (3) working groups was established to facilitate and oversee the development of plans and schedules, to implement preferred options that address the overall objective, and to investigate the cause of impacts to private wells in the study area.
 The Executive Committee consists of one (1) representative each from DEQ, Water Development Office, State Engineers Office, Oil and Gas Conservation Commission, and the City of Gillette.
-The DEQ representative is the chairperson of the executive committee.
-In addition, the working group has hired an independent consultant to assist with the data review and investigation of the cause of impacts.
+The DEQ representative was the chairperson of the executive committee.
+In addition, the working group hired an independent consultant to assist with the data review and investigation of the cause of impacts.